by Carolyn Thomas ♥ @HeartSisters

 1. King, Kathleen B.; Reis, Harry T. “Marriage and long-term survival after coronary artery bypass grafting”.
 Health Psychology, Vol 31(1), Jan 2012, 55-62.

 2. Andrew E. Clark, Yannis Georgellis.
 “Back to Baseline in Britain: Adaptation in the British Household Panel Survey.”
 Economica, 2013; 80 (319): 496

 * Source: Some identifying details about these heart patients have been edited to protect their privacy.

-NOTE FROM CAROLYN: I wrote more about how heart patients manage the inevitable changes brought on by health crises in my book, “A Woman’s Guide to Living with Heart Disease”.
+NOTE FROM CAROLYN: I wrote more about heart patients and their families in my book, “A Woman’s Guide to Living with Heart Disease”.
 You can ask for it at your local bookshop, or order it online (paperback, hardcover or e-book) at Amazon, or order it directly from my publisher, Johns Hopkins University Press.
-(Spring Book Sale!
-Use their code HTRY to save 30% off the list price).
+(Spring Book Sale until June 7, 2021!
+Use their code HMEM to save 30% off the list price).